+A cancer misdiagnosis occurs when a doctor fails to diagnose cancer or misdiagnoses the type or stage of cancer.
 A cancer patient’s best chance for survival relies on properly diagnosing cancer in its earliest stages.
 Unfortunately, despite medical advancements in diagnosing cancer, doctors and other medical professionals still fail to diagnose or misdiagnose cancer.
 For some, a cancer misdiagnosis can mean the difference between life and death.

 Too often, misdiagnosis or failure to diagnose leads to a late diagnosis, limiting the patient’s treatment options and potentially fatal consequences.
 With each passing moment in which a cancer patient goes undiagnosed, that patient’s chance of survival diminishes, and they can face a much more rigorous and devastating treatment process than if the doctor had caught it sooner.